LeonTG/Elements/README.md

 /elements set - *Set the types for all the teams.*

-/elements set - *Clear the types for all the teams.*
+/elements clear - *Clear the types for all the teams.*

 /elist - *View who has what type on which team.*